Jaala Thibault competed in and finished the 2013 and 2015 Endeavor Team Challenge.

 How did fatigue factor into your night nav experience?

 At one point we had linked up with a couple of other team and were just plodding along a fire road in silence for at least an hour.
 We were all so tired that we weren’t even counting steps or trying to find points, and I don’t think we even realized we were wasting time.
-I think all of us were sleeping on our feet, but we soon snapped out of it and went our IMG 9249separate ways to continue finding points.
+I think all of us were sleeping on our feet, but we soon snapped out of it and went our separate ways to continue finding points.

 What would you recommend a competitor do to prepare for night nav?